OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 You can refer to [drozer GitHub page](https://github.com/FSecureLABS/drozer "Drozer on GitHub") (for Linux and Windows, for macOS please refer to this [blog post](https://fi5t.xyz/en/posts/drozer-on-mac/ "(not)Unique experience blog - Installing Drozer on macOS Catalina")) and the [drozer website](https://labs.f-secure.com/tools/drozer/ "Drozer Website") for prerequisites and installation instructions.

-The installation instructions for drozer on Unix, Linux and Windows are explained in the [drozer Github page](https://github.com/FSecureLABS/drozer "drozer GitHub page").
-For macOS, [this blog post](https://blog.ropnop.com/installing-drozer-on-os-x-el-capitan/ "Installing Drozer on OS X El Capitan") demonstrates all installation instructions.

 ###### Using Drozer

 Before you can start using drozer, you'll also need the drozer agent that runs on the Android device itself.
 Download the latest drozer agent [from the GitHub releases page](https://github.com/FSecureLABS/drozer/releases/ "drozer GitHub releases") and install it with `adb install drozer.apk`.